Journey of Hope

 Specifically, the Journey of Hope program:

-Since its development in 2007, 80,000 children have benefited from the Journey of Hope program.
+Since 2007, more than 85,000 children have benefited from the Journey of Hope program.
 Save the Children has implemented Journey of Hope as an essential recovery component in every major natural disaster in the United States, including:

 Capacity Building and Sustainability

-Save the Children is dedicated to sharing the Journey of Hope program, ensuring schools, local mental health agencies and other nonprofit partners are equipped with the training and tools they need to assist children within their communities.
+Save the Children is dedicated to sharing the Journey of Hope program, ensuring schools, local mental health agencies and other nonprofit partners are equipped with the training and tools they need to assist children within their communities for years to come.

 For more information on Save the Children’s Journey of Hope program or to receive materials and training:JoH@savechildren.org